 Not Applying Too Early

-If you are applying under Appendices FM and FM-SE it essential to ensure that the documents are still valid at the time when they are processed.
+If you are applying under Appendix FM and FM-SE it is essential to ensure that the documents are still valid at the time when they are processed.
 Bank statements, along with any other financial documentation relating to the application, must be no older than 28 days.
 Also, it is common for the Home Office to regularly update application forms, so it is essential that “it is no more than 21 days out of date”.

 How to Calculate the Application Date for ILR